skx/cpmulator/README.md

 34 F_WRITERAND
 ```

 Items marked "FAKE" return "appropriate" values, rather than real values.
 Or are otherwise incomplete.
 The only function with significantly different behaviour is `L_WRITE` which is designed to send a single character to a connected printer - that function appends the character to the file `print.log` in the current-directory, creating it if necessary.
+(The path may be altered via the `-prn-path` command-line argument.)

-## Debugging Failures & Tweaking Behaviour
+# Debugging Failures & Tweaking Behaviour

 When an unimplemented BIOS call is attempted the program it will abort with a fatal error, for example: